Career Advice

 Leave Your Contact Information

-You might wish to leave your mobile phone number here to make it as easy as possible for the interviewer to contact you if necessary.
+Finally, don’t forget to leave your contact information.
+You might wish to leave further information like your mobile phone number here to make it as easy as possible for the interviewer to contact you if necessary.

 What Not to Write in Thank You Emails

 The Thank You Email could be the last chance to set a positive first impression.
-Therefore, avoid these mistakes when writing them!

 It’s unlikely that your Interviewer or Hiring Manager would make the hiring decision immediately after the interview.

-Thus do not ask about the interview outcome right after the interview!
+Thus, do not ask about the interview outcome right after the interview!
 It could leave a sour impression of you as a candidate, and hurt your chances.

-Do not discuss salary after the interview, especially if this is only the first or second round of interview.
+You should also avoid trying to discuss salary after the interview, especially if this is only the first or second round of interview.

 As with the above, it creates an impression of impatience and unprofessionalism.